Skip to content

 12

-classified as “qualified pitchers” will be issued a distinctive color chip, (blue or other distinctive color), designating them as a qualified pitcher.
+A listing of pitchers will be identified and maintained by the league’s board.
+Consideration will be given to players who have expressed a desire to pitch and who have demonstrated the ability topitch.
+Those players classified as “qualified pitchers” will be issued a distinctive color chip, (blue or other distinctive color), designating them as a qualified pitcher.

 Any player who is not scheduled to play in the current game may participate in the lottery except that players who have already been selected for a previous game must wait until all other lottery players have been selected before entering the draw a second time.

+The players added may play any position except that an added pitcher must pitch.
 All added players must bat at the bottom of the batting order, in the exact order they were drawn.

 If a team picks up additional players from the Players’ Lottery System and a regular member of that team shows up after the game has commenced, the manager may keep both players in the batting lineup and may substitute players defensively, giving the team member priority to play.